kamailio/kamailio-wiki/docs/cookbooks/5.3.x/core.md

 ### mem_summary

-Parameter to control printing of mmemory debugging information displayed on exit or SIGUSR1.
+Parameter to control printing of memory debugging information displayed on exit or SIGUSR1.
 The value can be composed by following flags:

 -   1 - dump all the pkg used blocks (status)